DataScience-Skills/Module_19_Challenge/README.md

 ## Overview

-We aim to use Python and unsupervised learning techniques to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+Python and unsupervised learning techniques are used to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
 Clustering analysis is used on the cryptocurrency market data, imported from the */Resources/crypto_market_data.csv* file, to group similar cryptocurrencies based on their price change patterns.

 ## Purpose and Goals